-- A schedule and frequency of regular, face-to-face outreach activities. - Identification of key locations where youth gather. - Adequate staffing, including the number of full-time equivalent outreach workers. - · Youth-focused engagement strategies tailored to individual needs. - · Safety plans for staff and youth during outreach activities. - Partnerships with local law enforcement agencies or departments to target outreach efforts to high-need areas.
+- A schedule and frequency of regular, face-to-face outreach activities. - Identification of key locations where youth who are homeless or at risk of homelessness gather. - Adequate staffing, including the number of full-time equivalent outreach workers. - · Youth-focused engagement strategies tailored to individual needs. - · Safety plans for staff and youth during outreach activities. - Partnerships with local law enforcement agencies or departments to target outreach efforts to high-need areas.